deserat/periodic-nextjs/README.md

 git clone git@github.com:deserat/periodic-nextjs.git
 ```

 then mave two terminals open.
-In the first make simple servergo by:
+In the first make a simple server go by:

 ```
 cd periodic/api